Reduction Linocut Process

 A couple of key points (in case you can't be bothered with the whole explanation!):

-I am a traditional printmaker - I carve the images into linoleum by hand, using specialised cutting tools, and then I print them on my old etching press (shown in one of the photos below)
+I am a traditional printmaker - I carve the images into linoleum by hand, using specialised cutting tools, and then I print them on an etching press.
+My original prints are all hand-signed and editioned (numbered)

 - In reduction linocuts, each colour you see in the final print is added by rolling the print through the press with that colour on the lino block, so if there are 4 colours (other than white) in the print, the print has been through the press at least 4 times (sometimes more, because if I'm not happy with a colour combination once I lift the paper off the lino, I will change colours and do it again!)